-Table 34 IEEE 802.1p Priority Level and Traffic Type
+Table 44 IEEE 802.1p Priority Level and Traffic Type

-PRIORITY LEVEL TRAFFIC TYPE Level 7 Typically used for network control traffic such as router configuration messages.
-Level 6 Typically used for voice traffic that is especially sensitive to jitter (jitter is the variations in delay).
-Level 5 Typically used for video that consumes high bandwidth and is sensitive to jitter.
+PRIORITY LEVEL TRAFFIC TYPE Level 5 Typically used for video that consumes high bandwidth and is sensitive to jitter.
 Level 4 Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Network Architecture) transactions.
 Level 3 Typically used for "excellent effort" or better than best effort and would include important business traffic that can tolerate some delay.
 Level 2 This is for "spare bandwidth".
 Level 1 This is typically used for non-critical "background" traffic such as bulk transfers that are allowed but that should not affect other applications and users.
 Level 0 Typically used for best-effort traffic.